How to Set Up a Register of Nominee Directors

 On the other hand, nominee directors nominated by legal entities need to provide the following of their nominators’ particulars:

-- Unique entity number issued by the Registrar, if any;
+- Unique entity number issued by ACRA, if any;

 - Legal form of the legal entity;

 - Jurisdiction where, and statute under which, the legal entity is formed or incorporated;

 - Name of the corporate entity register of the jurisdiction in which the legal entity is formed or incorporated, if applicable;

 - Identification number or registration number of the legal entity on the corporate entity register of the jurisdiction where the legal entity is formed or incorporated, if applicable; and

 - Date on which the director became the legal entity’s nominee.

 IMPORTANT: the particulars are of the nominee director’s NOMINEE, and not of the nominee director himself!